-The Hearing House is a charity for deaf children and their families that was established in 1998.
+The Hearing House is a charity for deaf children, their families and deaf adults, that was established in 1998.
 Our mission is to teach deaf and hearing-impaired children to listen and speak.
 We aim to help these children reach their full potential by supporting them so they can listen and speak at the same level as their hearing peers.

 In 2008 the Audiology service was added to create a one-stop-shop for families and to allow the therapist and audiologist to work together so the services complement each other.

 Today The Hearing House provides a service comparable to the best in the world.
 Our therapists are internationally certified and receive regular training to continually up-skill and keep up with developments in this dynamic field.
 The Hearing House has been recognised as a “centre of excellence” and an internationally recognised leader in the field has said “The Hearing House has put New Zealand on the international map.”

 The Hearing House continues to provide Auditory-Verbal Therapy free of charge to children with a hearing loss and their families.
 In January 2018 we open doors to deaf adult cochlear implant and hearing aid user from Turangi to the top of the North Island, providing a life-long service.